AIDEN: Design and Pilot Study of an AI Assistant for the Visually Impaired: Methodology

 One of the key features supported by this architecture is OCR.
 This option allows users to interpret printed text from various surfaces.
 To perform this task, the system leverages a specialized AI Agent (based on the LLaVA model).
-This agent, which is configured with a specific role and prompt, uses the image to provide an answer to the user in the OCR option, generating textual, and more accuracy, transcriptions from image inputs.
+This agent, which is configured with a specific role and prompt, uses the image to provide an answer to the user in the OCR option, producing more accurate textual transcriptions from image inputs.

 The OCR process involves capturing or uploading an image that contains printed or digital text.
 The image is then sent to the server, where it is processed by LLaVA using the prompt: \textit{"Transcribe the text present in this image."} The output is a structured textual representation of the detected content.